 Later, as an insurer specialising in works of art and jewellery, I cannot remember how many times I was told by a collector: “I bought this at the Biennale des Antiquaires”.
 This would refer to a work of the highest quality by a celebrated name, put aside by the dealer for this outstanding fair; accordingly it would boast an additional signature, that of La Biennale Paris.

-Today it is with emotion, pleasure and pride that, at the request of Georges De Jonckheere, I am to be president of the Comité d’Honneur International of La Biennale Paris 2020.
+Today it is with emotion, pleasure and pride that, at the request of Georges De Jonckheere, I am to be president of the Comité d’Honneur International of the 32nd edition of La Biennale Paris .
 I shall be supported by a committee of collectors and art lovers who are eager to reinforce the standing of Paris.

 Georges will confirm that I was enthusiastic from the very start, and he knows how much I want to help him ensure that this new Biennale will repeat the magnificence which distinguished it in the past and which will continue to do so in the future